 - Low down payment – The Federal government insures or supports FHA loans, therefore the borrower has very minimal charges in the process.
 FHA mortgages require a minimum 3.5% financial commitment from the applicant.
 The loan does allow for the home seller to pay for all closing costs, up to 6% which is frequently enough to take care of almost any property sale.

 - Simple to Qualify – Pre-qualifying for a Georgia FHA home loan is pretty simple.
 Because the government insures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
-The primary components of qualifying are history of credit, earnings and employment history.
+The primary components of qualifying are the history of credit, earnings and employment history.

 - Adjustable Rate Option – The FHA mortgage loan started due to the stretched budget constraints of first time buyers.
 That’s the reason the FHA features an adjustable rate option ( ARM) for home buyers, which calls for a relatively low payment and interest rate.

 - There won’t be cash reserves required – In contrast to most conventional home loan programs, Georgia’s FHA home loan is a very tempting option for first-time homeowners that have little money saved.

-- Just about any single family home and many condos are eligible: Is the home in decent move in condition?
+- Just about any single-family home and many condos are eligible: Is the home in decent move-in condition?
 If so, the home is likely fine for FHA financing, regardless of the type of sale (Foreclosure, Short Sale, REO, etc) Home buyers will find the latest 2022 FHA loan limits here.
 The loan caps for most of Georgia is $420,680 for a single 1 unit property.
 Although a few locations around Atlanta allow for higher loan limits up to $471,500.

 First Time buyers should find out what to expect before starting the FHA mortgage loan application process.
 Being prepared will always boost your opportunities in successfully getting the FHA mortgage approved.
 Here we list a few steps and some things to consider.

 Before FHA Loan Application: